NEJM Healer offers a systematic way to develop clinical reasoning skills through deliberate practice.

 Didactic / Pre-Clinical Year

-NEJM Healer helps PA programs teach clinical reasoning curriculum in the pre-clinical year, in a structured and explicit fashion.
+NEJM Healer helps PA programs teach a case-based curriculum infused with clinical reasoning in the pre-clinical year, in a structured and explicit fashion.

 By practicing with NEJM Healer cases, pre-clinical PA students gain confidence and increased skills in the iterative process of making well-reasoned, evidence-based and patient-centered diagnostic decisions.
 In addition, educators get an early look at which students need more attention and coaching in specific areas.